danielthegray/bad-link-finder-js/README.md

 	out).
 By default, it will retry once.
 Also note that the URL will not be retried immadiately; it will be added to the bottom of the stack to be checked after all the other URLs have been checked.
+* **`--saved SAVED_CRAWL_SESSION` can also be `-s`):**
+	This option will allow you to resume a saved crawl session, by specifying the filename of the saved session (stopping the process with Control-C) will save the progress out to a file with a random name.
 * **`--verbose` (can also be `-v`):**
 	This options increases the verbosity, which means that it will also print links that return 2xx or 3xx HTTP response codes.